Mrucznik/U3p5bW9uLUdhamRh/README.md

 # Fetcher API

-This is simple fetcher API, which provides service for saving URLs and getting data from it with specified time interval.
+This is the simple fetcher API, which provides service for saving URLs and getting data from it with a specified time interval.

 ## How to build
 You need the Google protocol buffers compiler to build this project.
 You can download it from the official repository: https://github.com/protocolbuffers/protobuf/releases